Something went wrong

 Electricity use for home heating in Merrimack

-Electric heat pump systems for home heating are gaining popularity in Merrimack.
-Since 2012, the number of homes heating with electricity grew from 39,257 to 70,926, a 81% change.
+Electric heat pump systems for home heating are more popular in Merrimack.
+Since 2015, the number of homes heating with electricity rose from 46,002 to 70,926, a 54% change.

 Adoption of solar home heating systems in Merrimack

-The most eco-friendly heating option is solar.
-With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+Out of all fuels, solar is the safest for the environment.
+With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
 As it stands today, 2,474 homes in Merrimack are heated with active solar arrays.
-This is a 317% gain from 2012, when 593 homes used active solar heating.
+This is a 407% gain from 2015, when 488 homes had active solar heating.

 Merrimack County Heating Oil Trends